Skip to main content

 • GitHub-heavy workloads where outbound to Azure us-east mattersE2B.
 Their us-east colo wins HTTP outbound to GitHub at 25 ms (vs ours/others at 85–93 ms).
 Apache-2.0 lets you self-host for compliance.

 • Self-hosted on existing Docker/k8s infrastructureDaytona.
-Pay the AGPL toll only if you’ll never fork the runtime; the Docker/Sysbox isolation is meaningfully weaker than Firecracker if your threat model includes adversarial guest code.
+Pay the AGPL toll only if you’ll never fork the runtime; the Docker/Sysbox isolation is meaningfully weaker than a microVM if your threat model includes adversarial guest code.

 • Minimum-image, minimum-RAM workloads with your own bootstrapBlaxel.
 Alpine base + 627 ms p50 is fine if your workload pre-warms with its own deps.
 Smallest attack surface.